BenWeisz/Dynamical-Systems-Basics/README.md

 - Show solution for decoupled system
 - Show relatedness of general ODE system to its matrix representation
 - Introduce eigen decomposition
-- Show solution to general problem
+- Show solution to general linear system problem